leruetkins/zbx-np/README.md

 # zbx-np
 It's zabbix relay that can send data to your zabbix server using post or get requests.
+Now everything that can send http requests can send data to Zabbix.

 # How to use: